 But the most important home runs came in Toronto and the ultimate record-breaking bash came in Texas, on the final day of the season.

 RELATED: Yankee Slugger Aaron Judge Married His Wife Samantha Bracksieck in Hawaii

 The Yankees have been carried by Judge offensively for most of the season.
 He's had some help along the way at times, but he's been their most consistent weapon throughout the season.
 He leads the team in virtually every offensive category.
 Any ESPN highlight reel of a Yankees game has featured Judge in some capacity.
 At a certain point, not getting a home run becomes a talking point on its own.
 His continued production is even more important during this stretch run to the playoffs.

-Despite all of the Yankees post-All Star Break stuggles, their playoff position is still on solid ground and they have an excellent chance of reaching this year's World Series, something no Yankees team has done since 2009.
+Despite all of the Yankees post-All Star Break struggles, they have an excellent chance of reaching this year's World Series, something no Yankees team has done since 2009.

-One thing is for certain - when the season comes to an end, Aaron Judge will likely have quite a few teams hoping to get a chance to obtain his services next year and beyond.
-He could enter free agency as the season's home run king and possibly the American League MVP.
-Back in April, he raised eyebrows when he turned down the Yankees' offer.
-Given his chances of turning in one of the greatest offensive seasons in MLB history, the Yankees slugger is certain to get paid well.
+One thing is for certain - when the postseason comes to an end, Aaron Judge will likely have quite a few teams hoping to get a chance to obtain his services next year and beyond.
+After all, Judge enters free agency as last season's home run king and possibly the American League MVP.
+Back in April, he raised eyebrows when he turned down the Yankees' offer, which in hindsight, would have been a bargain for the Yanks.
+Given that he turned in one of the greatest offensive seasons in MLB history, the Yankees slugger is certain to get paid well.

 Turns out, Aaron Judge has good judgement when it comes to understanding his value to the Yankees and to the game of baseball.

 This article was originally published on August 17th, 2022, but has been updated since, as Judge continues to blast moonshots in the Bronx.